skibinska/CV-Ewelina-Skibinska/README.md

 #### 16-Week Intensive Web Development Course

 * As well as learning the skills outlined, I learnt test driven development, agile methodologies and pair programming.
-* I helped teach the course at Founders & Coders by creating learning materials, contributing to the curriculum and mentoring at meetups - Coding for Everyone, Coding for Women.
+* I helped teach the course at Founders & Coders by creating learning materials, contributing to the curriculum and mentoring at _Coding for Everyone_ and _Coding for Women_ meetups.

 ===